1. Alcohol And Substance Abuse:

 4. Economic Hardship:

-In several developing countries, poverty forces a lot of teenagers to drop out of school.
+Poverty forces a lot of teenagers to drop out.
 At times, teens who are good students and want to pursue higher studies fail to do so because of economic hardship.
-Financial compulsions may force them to quit education and take up jobs to support their family.
+Financial compulsions may force them to quit education and take minimum wage jobs to support their family.

-A number of teenagers leave school owing to factors that remain mysterious to teachers or even parents at times.
+A number of teenagers leave school due to factors that remain mysterious to teachers or even parents at times.
 One such reason can be bullying by peers.
-Students with physical deformities or lack of abilities are often a subject of bullying at school.
+Students with physical deformities or other disabilities are often a subject of bullying at school.
 Such children develop an inferiority complex and eventually drop out of school.

 6. Sexual Abuse: